XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

 **PAX ages:**

-The range of what is considered an adult, infant or baby is particular to each provider.
+The range of what is considered an adult, infant or baby is particular to each supplier.

-We don't have a standardization of the paxs ages, we adapt to what the providers wants.
-For one provider a child age might range from 1 to 15 years old, for others, a 13 years old is considered an adult.
-We will always use the provider´s definition.
-If the providers requires it, we will convert the age of a pax to a pax type (for example, convert a 30 year old pax to an adult ) or send directly the age of the pax.
-This depends on the provider's request.
+We don't have a standardization of the paxs ages, we adapt to what the suppliers wants.
+For one supplier a child age might range from 1 to 15 years old, for others, a 13 years old is considered an adult.
+We will always use the supplier´s definition.
+If the suppliers requires it, we will convert the age of a pax to a pax type (for example, convert a 30 year old pax to an adult ) or send directly the age of the pax.
+This depends on the supplier's request.